There are three ice walks in Alberta - and they all provide unforgettable experiences. Enjoy…

 This post includes some affiliate links.
 If you make a qualifying purchase through one of these links, I may receive a small percentage of the sale at no extra cost to you.
 Thank you for your support.

 No matter where you go for a walk near Calgary, always be prepared.
 It’s amazing how quickly a storm can blow in.
-Keep a pack ready with a flashlight, energy bars and extra clothing in it.
+Keep a pack ready with a headlamp, energy bars or gels and extra clothing like a down sweater in it.

 On the day of the walk add a thermos with something warm to drink.
 In our climate I’m inclined to always carry a pair of icers so I can handle any trail.